 - Bridgework.
 For those with a missing tooth or two, the dentist may recommend a dental bridge, which serves as a tooth replacement method.
 These pieces come with pontics (or false teeth) and two anchoring crowns.
 After the two bordering, healthy teeth have been prepared, the doctor permanently bonds the crowns in place.
 This allows the pontics to rest in the area with missing teeth.
 The result is smile that’s regained its functionality.

 - Broken cusps.
+This might be a time when you need a crown.
 Should you ever break a tooth, sometimes dentists use crowns to repair the damage.
 The doctor simply prepares the tooth until the break-point is reached and then attaches the crown to the tooth.

 What dictates the need for a new dental crown?